bigcommerce/dev-docs/docs/api-docs/customers/customer-login-api.md

 Storefront customers are logged in using the access point URL `/login/token/{token}`.
 The `{token}` must be a JSON Web Token (JWT) containing parameters for the customer login request signed by your application’s OAuth client secret.
 For more information on the OAuth protocol, see [OAuth](https://oauth.net/2/).

-JWT is an industry-standard ([RFC 7519](https://tools.ietf.org/html/rfc7519)) for securely transmitting information between two parties.
-A JWT represents a sequence of base64url-encoded sections separated by dots (` . `).
+JWT is an industry standard ([RFC 7519](https://tools.ietf.org/html/rfc7519)) for securely transmitting information between two parties.
+A JWT is a sequence of base64url-encoded strings separated by dots (` . `).
 The sections include the header, payload, and signature.
 For more details, see [Introduction to JSON Web Tokens](https://jwt.io/introduction/).

 You are required to include the `channel_id` when using the login JWTs to embed checkout for headless storefronts.
-Default value = 1
+The default `channel_id` value is `1`.

 ### Customer Login JWT payload reference